CurtTimson/curtis-timson/content/post/nodejs/201807-auth0-user-details.md

 Now we have an Access Token we can look at making requests for user details.

-For each user a seperate request must be made.
-Therefore when requesting multiple users we must make a promise chain to wait until all the details have been retrieved.
+For each user a separate request must be made.
+Therefore when requesting multiple users we must make a promise chain to wait until all the data has been retrieved.

 #### Auth0 User API